alirezarezaeikalat/mit-6.0001/readMe.txt

             this approach:
                   a. times vary between different algorithm (this ok)
-                  b. running time varys between impelementation, for example for loop vary with while loop (this is not ok)
+                  b. running time varies between implementation, for example for loop vary with while loop (this is not ok)
-                  c. running time varys between computers (this is not ok)
+                  c. running time varies between computers (this is not ok)
                   d. running time is not predictable on small inputs

-            2. we can count the opertation, like counting mathematical operations, retrieving data, settign variables, ...
+            2. we can count the operation, like counting mathematical operations, retrieving data, setting variables, ...

                   assume these operations take --constant time-- :